-- Emergency first aid in the field can reduce the effects of critical wounds and poisonings.
-Whenever 2 or more wounds are taken in a single blow successful emergency aid will reduce the wounds received by the number of success levels, A minimum of 1/2 the blow will always be lost (i.e. rounding is not in the characters favour).
+- Emergency first aid in the field can reduce the effects of critical wounds removing up to 1/2 the damage.
+Whenever 2 or more wounds are taken in a single blow successful emergency aid will reduce the wounds received by the number of success levels, A minimum of 1 will always be lost.
 Only one attempt per person may ever be made on each set of wounds.

 - For each untreated minute between the blow and treatment the minimum wounds suffered increases by 1.

-- A successful check will also prevent a character dying through loss of blood when at 2 or fewer wound points.
+- A successful check (20) may also prevent a character dying through loss of blood when at 2 or fewer wound points.
 The healing attempt takes 5 minutes to complete.
-At 2 WP the check is normal, at 1 WP it is 19.

 - I know this doesn't work in reality but it does in films.